OFFSHORE WIND CONNECTIONS 2026

 REGISTRATION AND DRINKS RECEPTION

-Registration commences at 16.00 with the event opening at 17.00 with opening speeches at 18.00 from high-profile guest speakers and the hugely popular OWC networking event.
+Registration commences at 16.00 with the event opening at 17.00 with opening speeches at the rooftop Lexington bar at 18.00 from high-profile guest speakers and the hugely popular OWC networking event.
 The exhibition will also be open, allowing exhibitors, delegates and guests to mix and mingle.

 A networking drink will be provided as part of the entrance ticket and the bar(s) will be open, including the Lexington Bar (rooftop bar) for late networking.